frictionlessdata/frictionless-py/docs/validating-data.md

 ### Validating Schema

 The `validate_schema` function is the only function validating solely metadata.
-Let's create a invalid table schema:
+Let's create an invalid table schema:

 ```python
 from frictionless import Schema